Explore Dynamic Strength → Strength that moves

 Modern research points toward anti-movement training — exercises that teach the core to resist flexion, extension, and rotation rather than just produce it.
 Planks, side planks, bird dogs, Pallof presses.
 These build the kind of control that protects your spine and transfers force efficiently.

-Several tools in the Build Strength collection are specifically designed to make core training dynamic, engaging, and genuinely fun — while still delivering serious results.
+Several tools in the Build Strength collection are specifically designed to make core training dynamic and engaging — while still delivering serious results.
+You don't need all of these.
+One tool used well is enough.

 Wheeled core sliders take basic stability exercises and add controlled instability.
 A slider pike or body-saw forces continuous bracing to keep your hips and spine aligned.
-EMG studies show ab-wheel–style rollouts produce high activation of the rectus abdominis and trunk stabilisers — often exceeding traditional ab exercises.
-And because the movement is fluid rather than static, it stays interesting.
+EMG studies show ab-wheel rollouts produce high activation of the rectus abdominis and trunk stabilisers — often exceeding traditional ab exercises.
+Because the movement is fluid rather than static, it stays interesting.

 Slam balls let you train rotational power — the ability to generate and control force through twisting movements.
 Rotational slams and throws challenge the core to accelerate and brake, which is exactly what sports and real life demand.
-Plus, there's something deeply satisfying about slamming a ball into the ground.
+There's also something deeply satisfying about slamming a ball into the ground.
 It's a stress reliever disguised as training.

 Aqua bags introduce a completely different stimulus: unpredictable resistance.
 The water shifts constantly, forcing your core to stay engaged through every rep. Research shows aqua bag training increases muscle activation in the back, abdominals, and glutes compared to stable loads.
-And the feedback is immediate — if your form slips, the water sloshes and tells you.
+The feedback is immediate — if your form slips, the water tells you.
 No two reps feel the same, which means no two sessions feel boring.
+For more on what makes aqua bags different, the sandbag vs aqua bag comparison covers the full picture.

 You don't need to overhaul your training.
 Add core-focused work after your main lifts or as a standalone session once or twice a week.